 MAY 14, 2013

-I’ll admit that I was taken in the first time I got a tweet like this: “You gotta see this! lolol bit.ly/ZUT… ” I haven’t been fooled since, but I’m sure plenty of people are fooled every day, particularly when the come-on is from a person they know.
-Note, you have to fill out a registration form to download it, but the company doesn’t ask for much.
+I’ll admit that I was taken in the first time I got a tweet like this: “You gotta see this! lolol bit.ly/ZUT… ZUT… ” I haven’t been fooled since, but I’m sure plenty of people are fooled every day, particularly when the come-on is from a person they know.
+Also, I received no compensation for this post. social networks Tips Digital Defense security

 Five Tips to Make Your Writing Sparkle